mike-weiner/list-github-repositories/README.md

 Don't worry!
 Your table will update!
 Give it 15 minutes, come back, refresh the page, and you should see the any changes made!

+### How do I exclude certain repositories from displaying in my table?

+First you will need to find the slug name(s) for the repository(ies) that you would like to prevent from displaying in your table.
+To do this, go to Github and navigate to the repository you want to exclude.
+Examine the URL.
+Your URL should read something similar to: ***...github.com/[username]/[repository slug name]/...***

+You want to copy what you see where `[repository slug name]` is into the `excl` shortcode attribute.
+For example, this repository's URL is: [https://github.com/mike-weiner/list-github-repositories/](https://github.com/mike-weiner/list-github-repositories/).
+If I wanted to exclude this repo, I would need to copy `list-github-repositories`. ***Only copy what is between the slashes, even if there is more after your repository slug name.***

+Now, go to the page that you have/are going to place the shortcode.
+Within the brackets of your shortcode include the modifier `excl=""`.
+Between the double-quotes, paste the slug name of the repository that you want to exclude.
+So, if I wanted to exclude this repository in my table, my shortcode would look like: `[gitlist excl="list-github-repositories"]`.

+If you want to exclude more than one repository, just separate the repository slug names by a comma.
+For example, if I wanted to exclude more repositories from my table my shortcode would look like: `[gitlist excl="list-github-repositories, example-repo-slug-1, example-repo-slug-2"]`.
+There are no limits as to how many repositories you can exclude.

 ### Why are the repositories being displayed not from the correct user?

 Navigate to the page where the table is being displayed.
 Begin editing the page and examine the `[gitlist user=""]` shortcode on the page.
 Double check that a Github username is entered within the double quotes after `user=` in the shortcode.
 Please check that this is the correct user name.